 Professionals and others should look beyond single incidents or individuals, to identify patterns of harm, just as the Care Quality Commission, as the regulator of service quality, does when it looks at the quality of care in health and care services.
 Repeated instances of poor care may be an indication of more serious problems and of what is now described as organisational abuse.
-In order to see these patterns it is important that information is recorded and appropriately shared (see also South Tyneside Information Sharing Protocol and Case Recording).
+In order to see these patterns it is important that information is recorded and appropriately shared (see also South Tyneside Multi Agency Information Sharing Agreement and Case Recording chapter).

 Patterns of abuse vary and include: